donkeyanaphora/donkeyanaphora.github.io/articles/article1/shallow_fusion.md

 Reference: [Kannan et al. 2017](https://arxiv.org/pdf/1712.01996)

 #### In Practice
 In the workflow that I dive into, token prediction is implemented in stages.
-Early on we rely solely on the ASR model and then gradually introduce the language model as more context becomes available.
+Early on we rely solely on the ASR (the listening expert) model and then gradually introduce the language model (the domaine xpert) as more context becomes available.
 For example:

 **Token Selection at Step \(t\)**